 Validation Tools Field Guide

-You are about to write a one-sentence hypothesis that names your customer, problem, approach, competition, and differentiation.
-The sentence will anchor every interview, every landing-page headline, and every build decision for the next three months.
+You are about to write a one-sentence hypothesis naming your customer, problem, approach, competition, and differentiation - the sentence that anchors every interview, landing-page headline, and build decision for the next three months.
 Before you commit it to your Founding Hypothesis Google Doc, push it through one or two validation tools.

-This guide covers three tools - VenturusAI, DimeADozen, and Preuve AI - with enough detail to use each one productively in under ten minutes.
-All three are pre-interview research aids.
-They do not replace Ch 2.1’s ten Mom Test interviews.
+This guide covers three tools - VenturusAI, DimeADozen, and Preuve AI - in enough detail to use each productively in under ten minutes.
+All three are pre-interview research aids; they do not replace Lesson 2.1’s ten Mom Test interviews.

 Write the Mad Libs sentence in five minutes and you’ll fall in love with it.
 Run it through one validation tool first and you’ll find the blank you were vague about before it costs you ten interviews.